arom The Bohr Atom

 emission

-The Bohr model of the hydrogen atom, where negatively charged electrons confined to atomic shells encircle a small positively charged atomic nucleus, and that an electron jump between orbits --that is the shells-- must be accompanied by an emitted or absorbed amount of electromagnetic energy hν.
+The Bohr model of the hydrogen atom, (on the right) where negatively charged electrons confined to atomic shells encircle a small positively charged atomic nucleus, and that an electron jump (moving from one energy level to another) between orbits --that is the shells or clusters of electrons-- must be accompanied by an emitted or absorbed amount of electromagnetic energy hν.

-The orbits that the electrons travel in are shown as grey circles; their radius increases n2, where n is the principal quantum number.
-The 3→2 transition depicted here produces the first line of the Balmer series, and for hydrogen (Z = 1) results in a photon of wavelength 656 nm (red).
+The orbits that the electrons travel in are shown as tan circles; their radius increases n2, where n is the principal quantum number.
+The 3→2 transition depicted here produces the first line of the Balmer series, and for hydrogen (Z = 1) results in a photon of wavelength 656 nanometers [nm] (red).

 Cambridge University physics outreach